Suicide attacks in the North Caucasus conflict: Hostage crises

 October 23–26, 2002 – Among about 40 hostage takers at Dubrovka musical theater were some 20 young female militants who claimed to be wearing explosive belts.
 The women, between the ages of 16 and 26, were led by Zura Barayeva, widow of the Chechen warlord Arbi Barayev and also a relative of 22-year old Movsar Barayev, the self-described leader of the entire group.
-On the third day of the crisis, Russian special forces raided the theater and all of the militants in the building were shot to death at close range, many after being subdued.
+On the third day of the crisis, Russian special forces raided the theater and all of the militants in the building were shot to death at close range, a number of them after being subdued.
 None of the explosive devices detonated during the Russian assault; the bombs turned out to be mostly just dummies, and even the few real ones were not in working order.